 Patriarchy has the opposite effect: “Early weaning practices are generally associated with the opposite psychological tendencies.
 Warrior societies, for example, often withhold colostrum from a newborn infant and give him or her water instead.
 The infant is understandably angry about the fact, except that it lacks the cognitive abilities to understand anger, so the event becomes an unconscious focus for aggression in later life.”

-We have been attacking nature and womanhood ever since.
+We’ve been attacking nature and womanhood ever since.

 And we have been lacking trust.

 We have insurance for everything.
 How often do we trust that all will be well?
 That, in the words of Gabrielle Bernstein, ‘the universe has our back’?
 How many people promise undying love and sexual fidelity when they marry, only to snoop on their partners’ emails and texts?

 What’s the history of trust in your family?
 Mine isn’t good.
 My grandmother had an affair in 1932, shattering my mother’s life.
 That was her trust gone.
 My father’s mother died early and his father walked out of his second marriage, abandoning my father.
 That was his trust gone.

 We now depend on supermarkets, rather than nature, for food.
 And we may not be subject to the early weaning practices of the first patriarchal societies.
 Yet the genetic stamp of these ancient traumas—as well as emotional trauma from more recent generations—comes down to us thanks to epigenetic inheritance and lives on as a deep, unconscious mistrust of life.